 Location.
 29° 41.088′ N, 84° 47.689′ W. Marker is near St. George Island, Florida, in Franklin County.
 Marker is on E Gulf Beach Dr,.
 Inside St. George Island State Park, in small parking lot near entrance building.
 Touch for map.
 Marker is at or near this postal address: 1900 E Gulf Beach Dr,, Eastpoint FL 32328, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Crooked River Lighthouse History (approx. 11.4 miles away); Franklin County (approx. 11.6 miles away); Camp Gordon Johnston Training Area (approx. 11.7 miles away); When the River Was King! (approx. 11.7

 Also see . . .
 William Augustus Bowles.
 Wikipedia biography.
 (Submitted on September 21, 2020, by Larry Gertner of New York, New York.)

 Additional keywords.
 Spanish Florida, Gulf Coast, Creek, Cherokee, Seminole

 Credits.
-This page was last revised on August 8, 2019.
-This page originally submitted on February 15, 2012.
-This page has been viewed 696 times since then and 43 times this year.
+This page was last revised on September 21, 2020.
+It was originally submitted on February 15, 2012.
+This page has been viewed 810 times since then and 104 times this year.
 Photos: 1. submitted on August 7, 2019, by Tim Fillmon of Webster, Florida.
 2. submitted on February 15, 2012.
-3, 4. submitted on August 7, 2019, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.
+3, 4. submitted on August 7, 2019, by Tim Fillmon of Webster, Florida.
+5. submitted on September 21, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.